 Again, it’s not a good idea to cut back on food itself.

 If you’ve built up debts, please talk to the credit providers quickly – don’t cut back on your payments without making sure you can, or you’re covering minimum payments at least.
+For more information on how to deal with your debts you can contact debt charity National Debtline for free advice.

 So where can I cut back on my outgoings?
 How can I reduce them?